Defending Charges of a Sex Crime

 States vary in the level of awareness an accused has of the victim’s ability to consent.
 In some states an accused cannot argue that they didn’t realize the victim wasn’t giving their consent.
 In other states, it is a defense if an accused took reasonable care to establish consent.
 A mistake as to consent can serve as an effective defense.

 Defense of Mental Incapacity

 If an accused had a mental disease or defect at the time of the incident, that condition could rise to the level of an effective defense.
 Most states show leniency to a defendant if they have a condition that prevents them from understanding the criminal nature of their actions.

 Being accused of a sex crime can be quite stressful.
 You will be concerned about protecting your reputation, having a criminal record, and possibly losing your freedom.

-Contact an Experienced Haddonfield Sex Crimes Lawyer at the Law Offices of Agre & St. John
+Contact an Experienced Haddonfield Sex Crimes Lawyer at Agre & St. John

 Agre & St. John has successfully represented defendants in sexual assault cases.
 We appreciate the sensitivity of these cases and the stress involved in being accused.
 Contact a seasoned Haddonfield sex crimes lawyer today by calling 856-428-7797 or by completing an online form.
 Our Haddonfield, New Jersey office provides quality legal defense to clients throughout South Jersey, including those in the areas of Burlington County, Camden County, Gloucester County, and Salem County.